glotzerlab/xchimes/README.md

     The `OS-CG_PGN_sim.py` demonstrates an example of using ChIMES-Calculator to simulation the PGNs with $\alpha=4$ in hoomd.
     Notice that user need to input the right path pointing to ChIMES-Calculator in the script.

-    The `hoomd_chimes_addons.py` glue the ChIMES-Calculator with hoomd together by using the custom force module.
+    The `hoomd_chimes_addons.py` glue the ChIMES-Calculator with HOOMD-blue together by using the custom force module.

     The expected output files are also included.